-Orders placed by the due date, 11 December 2022, will be available from the week beginning Monday 9 January 2023 from our Retail Service Centre of Campion Education at 169 Fairy Street Warrnambool.
+The booklists were shared via email in December 2023.
+Orders placed by the due date, 17 December 2023, will be available from the week beginning Monday 8 January 2024 from the Retail Service Centre of Campion Education at 169 Fairy Street Warrnambool.
 All orders must be fully pre-paid.

-Orders placed by the due date will receive discounted delivery and will be delivered (via Australia Post) by Wednesday 25 January 2023.
-Due to supply chain challenges, your delivery may arrive outside the original estimated delivery timeframe.
+Orders placed by the due date will receive discounted delivery and will be delivered (via Australia Post) by Wednesday 25 January 2024.

 Orders can still be placed after the due date by visiting Campion website or Retail Service Centre.
 Full stock availability cannot always be guaranteed for orders placed after the due date.
 During late January to early February, Retail Service Centres encounter high volumes and you may experience some queues and delays during this time.
-For the latest and up-to-date information on the store trading hours and full terms & conditions, please visit Campion website at www.campion.com.au
+For the latest and up-to-date information on the store trading hours and full terms & conditions, please visit Campion website at www.campion.com.au practical classes inclusive of Science, Food, Technology and Health and PE.
+Navy,